suffix-labs/sn-vali-manager/README.md

 kubectl logs -n starknet-node deployment/validator-b
 ```

-## Security Notes
+## Security Best Practices

-- Store secrets in Kubernetes secrets, not plaintext
+### Secret Management
+- ✅ **Never commit `.env` files** to version control (enforced by .gitignore)
+- ✅ **Rotate secrets regularly** - Update .env and re-run `./scripts/create-secrets.sh`
+- ✅ **Backup .env securely** - Store encrypted backups of your .env file
+- ✅ **Limit access** - Only authorized personnel should have access to .env files
+- ✅ **Monitor usage** - Watch for unauthorized access to your validator accounts

+### Kubernetes Security
 - Use RBAC for service account permissions
 - Consider network policies for pod-to-pod communication
-- Regular backup of private keys and persistent data
+- Regular backup of persistent data
+- Monitor resource usage and pod health

+### Operational Security
+- Keep Kubernetes cluster updated
+- Monitor validator performance and attestation success rates
+- Set up alerts for validator downtime or errors
+- Regularly audit who has access to the cluster and secrets

 ## Updates